Are you underweight? Ayurveda has a solutionDr. Surya Bhagwati

 Herbs Spices and Supplements

 When it comes to increasing healthy body weight, you can’t overlook the role of herbs, spices, and nutritional supplements.
 Herbs and spices play a dual role, helping balance vata and offering therapeutic benefits.
 Suitable choices would include ginger, cardamom, cinnamon, coriander, garlic, lavang, jayfal, turmeric, and ashwagandha, as these are generally warming and can help to counter vata aggravation.
 They also provide therapeutic benefits through their immunomodulatory effects, which is vital as immunity is often compromised when underweight.
 The chyavanprash formula is a good example of a blend of Ayurvedic herbs that boosts immune system.
 They also support healthy metabolism and optimal digestion to ensure efficient utilization of energy from food and absorption of nutrients.
-You would find most of these ingredients in any effective Ayurvedic medicine for weight gain.
-To make the choice easier for you, we have also put together our very own Weight Gain Pack, which features a natural digestive supplement, as well as chyavanprash in a convenient capsule and toffee format.
+You would find most of these ingredients in any effective Ayurvedic medicine for appetite gain.
+To make the choice easier for you, we have also put together our very own Appetite Booster Pack, which features a natural digestive supplement, as well as chyavanprash in a convenient capsule and toffee format.

 Exercise & Rest